Field violet – Viola arvensis

 Flowers and fruit

-Flowers have five white to pale yellow petals sometimes tinged with purple.
-The lower petal is the largest and the sepals are the same length as the petals or slightly longer.
-Fruit are single-celled capsules with three valves.
+Flowers have five white to pale yellow petals, sometimes tinged with purple.
+The lower petal is the largest, and the sepals are the same length as the petals or slightly longer.
+Fruits are single-celled capsules with three valves.

 Reproduction